Royal National Mòd: History

 The Mòd itself has been greatly influenced by the National Eisteddfod of Wales, although it tends to be somewhat more restrained in its ceremonial aspects.

+According to Ronald Black, "In 1923, following the example of the Welsh Eisteddfod, An Commun Gàidhealach simplified the structure of its annual poetry competitions into a single contest for a Bardic Crown (Crùn na Bàrdachd), the winner to be acknowledged as Bard of An Commun (Bàird a' Chomuinn Ghàidhealaich) for the coming year.
+The man behind the move, not surprisingly, was Angus Robertson, then President of An Comunn.
+Offering a distinctive middle path between traditional and modern verse, the competition produced much work of note which deserves to be put into perspective...
+(Many subsidiary prizes remained; Sorley Maclean won a junior one in 1928, while in 1946 Derick Thomson won a gold medal as the most distinguished entrant in the literary competitions generally).
+The Bard was crowned each year at the closing concert of the Mòd.
+Astonishingly, unlike in Wales, the winning poem itself formed no part of the proceedings...
+In 1978 no award was made because no entry was of adequate quality.
+It was the second time in five years that this had happened, and in March 1979 An Comunn announced that the Bardic Crown would no longer be awarded."

 A watershed moment took place during the 2011 Royal National Mòd at Stornoway, when the poetry of Lewis MacKinnon, composed in the Canadian Gaelic dialect spoken in Antigonish County, Nova Scotia, won the Bardic Crown.
 It was the first time in the history of the Mòd that such an award had been granted to a non-Scot.

 Competitions

 The Mòd largely takes the form of formal competitions.
 Choral events and traditional music including Gaelic song, fiddle, bagpipe, clarsach and folk groups dominate.
 Spoken word events include children's and adults' poetry reading, storytelling and Bible reading, and categories such as Ancient Folk Tale or Humorous Monologue.
-Children can also present an original drama, and there are competitions in written literature.
+Children can also present an original drama, and there are prose and poetry competitions in written Scottish Gaelic literature.
 The Mòd also runs an annual shinty competition, the Mòd Cup, between the two shinty teams closest to where the Mòd is taking place.

 The winners of each day's competitions are invited to perform in the winners' cèilidhs held every evening.

 The Mòd is a celebration of [Scottish] Gaelic language and culture, which raises its profile and contributes towards the aim of securing its future.

-Improvements in the provision of Gaelic-medium education across Scotland have meant that by 2007 the junior fluent speakers' section had increased to such an extent that the organisers were forced to extend some of the competitions beyond one day.
+Improvements in and the recent mass expansion of Scottish Gaelic-medium education across Scotland has meant that beginning in 2007 the junior fluent speakers' section increased to such an extent that the organisers were forced to extend some Mòd competitions beyond one day.

-There has been some criticism of the prominence of the "Gold Medal" event of operatic-style singing, which some Gaelic musicians feel marginalises more traditional singing styles.

 Culturally, the Mòd is comparable to the Welsh Eisteddfod and the Irish Oireachtas na Gaeilge.